Common Interview Mistakes for Job Seekers - Job Seekers Blog - JobStars Resume Writing Services & Career Coaching

 Common Interview Mistakes for Job Seekers

-Published On: March 16th, 2018Last Updated: June 16th, 2018Categories: Job Seekers Blog, Tips & AdviceTags: ,
+Published On: March 16th, 2018Last Updated: April 18th, 2024Categories: Job Seekers Blog, Tips & AdviceTags: ,

 We all know there are things that you should not do at a job interview, but we all can get a bit lax after going through a few interviews.
 You only get one chance to make a first impression.

-Related: Job Interview Tips for Job Seekers
+Related: Video Interview Tips for Job Seekers

 How you dress, how you speak, and how you conduct yourself matters during the interviewing process.
 Your goal is to present yourself as a low-risk candidate with high levels of likability and trustworthiness.